Jean Monnet University: Campus

 The main campus is located in Tréfilerie, in the city of Saint-Étienne.
 It houses arts, languages and letters courses, with law, economics and management, human sciences and the Maison de l'Université (administrative building).

 Sciences and sports are studied in Metare campus, which is located in a less urbanized place in the city.
 A University Institute of Technology (IUT) is located in Metare too, providing some short courses over two or three years.

 Optic and vision and the engineering school Telecom Saint-Etienne are located in the Carnot campus in the north of the city.
 The Hubert Curien Laboratory, which is composed of about 90 researchers, professors and assistant professors, 20 engineers and administrative staff, and 130 Ph.D. students and postdoctoral researcher, is devoted to optic, image and computer science, is located there and works in association with the university.
 This makes it the most important research structure at Saint-Étienne.

 Bellevue campus houses the medicine faculty.
 Another campus is located in the city of Roanne, with a second University Institute of Technology.

 The population at Jean Monnet is considered to be traditionally hospitable because of its proximity to the traditional town of Saint-Étienne.
-Students can enjoy a vast range of cultural and sports activities and Leisure parks with tracks for mountain biking, hiking, skiing as well as a nautical base for sailing are just 15 minutes away from the university.

-There are also considerable amounts of reasonable priced accommodations that students can take up during their stay at the university.